-• If you are interested in taking this course as a free elective or for credit towards a non-SNRE major or minor, please contact Tracy Moorman at tracy.moorman@ufl.edu as early as possible for enrollment information.
+- If you are an Environmental Science major, you should take EVS4932 during the semester after you completed EVS3000 if possible. - If you are interested in taking this course as a free elective or for credit towards a non-SNRE major or minor after having completed EVS3000, please contact SNRE's undergraduate advisor Tracy Moorman at tracy.moorman@ufl.edu as early as possible for enrollment information.